Rudy-Menekam/Rentals-project-frontend/README.md

 - Users can see details of all the Vespas.
 - Users can reserve a Vespa for a special day.
 - Users can add their own Vespas and remove them if they want to.

+## Live Demo

+To see this project's live demo, please click [here](https://vespa-rentals-msq2.onrender.com/).

 ## Database Structure: <a name="erd"></a>